ShivamSoni1995/E-Commerce-App-on-Kubernetes-with-Observability/readme.md

-Of course.
-Here is the GitHub repository draft formatted as a standard response.

-### **GitHub Repo: Online Shopping Webapp Deployment on Kubernetes**
+## **Online Shopping Webapp Deployment on Kubernetes**

 This repository provides a comprehensive guide to deploying a pre-built online shopping web application frontend on a Kubernetes cluster.
-It covers two deployment approaches: the traditional Deployment/Service method and an alternative method using a hypothetical `kubernetes-mcp` server.
-Additionally, it includes instructions for setting up observability using the `kube-prometheus-stack` Helm chart.
+It covers two deployment approaches: the traditional Deployment/Service method and an alternative method using a `kubernetes-mcp` server along with Amazon Q. Additionally, it includes instructions for setting up observability using the `kube-prometheus-stack` Helm chart.

 **Prerequisite:** You should have a pre-built application container image hosted on a container registry like Docker Hub.